 Other staff members are selected by the Board of Elders and Senior Pastor.
 Such other staff members shall remain in office for an indefinite period of time subject to the following reservations: The Elders reserve the right to dismiss the staff member upon giving one month’s notice of its intention to dismiss.
 The staff member must give one month’s notice of intention to resign.
 The time limit of a resignation or dismissal is subject to a lesser time if both staff members and Elders by mutual agreement provide otherwise.
 Job descriptions for all staff will be created and used as a guide for their employment.

-Grace Bible currently has nine full or part time staff members.
+Grace Bible currently has eleven full or part-time staff members.

 Coordinators, Councils and Committees